10 Project Management Books Every PM Should Read

 To avoid these potential issues, it’s important to start learning and utilising the principles of project management for your current and next endeavours—but where exactly should you start?

 Other than signing up for full-length project management courses or learning directly from a mentor, you can start small now by reading books for project managers.
-What are you waiting for?
-Let's grab these 8 project management books from your nearby bookstore or library.

 Project Management JumpStart by Kim Heldman